nitaliano/react-native-mapbox-gl/API.md

   strokeAlpha, // optional. number.
 Only for type=polygon or type=polyline.
 Controls the opacity of the line strokeColor, // optional. string.
 Only for type=polygon or type=polyline.
 CSS color (#rrggbb).
 Controls line color. strokeWidth, // optional. number.
 Only for type=polygon or type=polyline.
-Controls line width. id, // required. string.
+Controls line width. alpha, // optional. number.
+Only for type=view.
+Sets the marker icon opacity.
+Defaults 1.0. rotation, // optional. number.
+Only for type=view.
+Sets the orientation of the marker clockwise starting from the bottom. visible, // optional. boolean.
+Only for type=view.
+Passing false will cause the marker to be invisible flat, // optional. boolean.
+Only for type=view.
+When set to true, the marker will always have the same tilt as the map camera.
+Default is false. id, // required. string.
 Unique identifier used for adding or selecting an annotation.
   annotationImage: { // optional.
 Marker image for type=point
     source: {